Sunkoshi River: Hazards

 In July 1981, a sudden ice avalanche caused a Glacial Lake Outburst Flood in the moraine-dammed Zhangzangbu-Cho Lake in the headwaters of the Poiqu in Tibet.
 The ensuing debris flow destroyed bridges, and sections of both the Arniko and the Nepal–China highways.

 On 2 August 2014, a landslide at Jure blocked the river downstream from Barabise and created a large lake that submerged a hydropower station.
 This huge rockslide of approximately 5000000 m3 blocked the Sunkoshi River upstream of Jure village.
-This landslide killed approximately 155 people, destroyed approximately 120 houses completely and 37 partially.
-The area has been declared a flood crisis zone, and local communities are evacuated.
-Power supply was interrupted, and the Arniko Highway blocked.
+This landslide killed approximately 155 people and destroyed approximately 120 houses completely and 37 partially.
+The area was declared a flood crisis zone, and local communities were evacuated.
+The power supply was interrupted, and the Arniko Highway was blocked.

 Water sports

 The Sunkoshi is used for both rafting and intermediate kayaking.
 It has grade III-IV rapids.
-The most common put in point of a Sunkoshi river trip is Dolaghat, at an elevation of 620 m and it ends at the Chatra Gorge at 115 m, a distance of around 272 km.
+The most common put-in point of a Sunkoshi river trip is Dolaghat, at an elevation of 620 m and it ends at the Chatra Gorge at 115 m, a distance of around 272 km.

 The first successful descent of the Sunkoshi was made in late September 1970 by Daniel C. Taylor, Terry Bech, Cheri Bremer-Kamp, and Carl Schiffler.
 They entered the river at Dolaghat and exited at the Nepal-India border.
 Their expedition took four days.
-Prior to this successful trip, there are four known unsuccessful attempts to descend the river, and one unsuccessful attempt to ascend the river in a jet boat under the leadership of Edmund Hillary.
+Before this successful trip, there were four known unsuccessful attempts to descend the river, and one unsuccessful attempt to ascend the river in a jet boat under the leadership of Edmund Hillary.